Skip to content Skip to footer

 Name

-Dr. Mark Kohout is a highly qualified specialist plastic and reconstructive surgeon with over 25 years of experience, based in central Sydney.
+Dr. Mark Kohout is a fully qualified specialist plastic and reconstructive surgeon with over 25 years of experience, based in central Sydney.

 Trained in Great Britain, Australia, and the U.S., he co-founded Australia Plastic Surgery.
 Specializing in breast, genital, and male breast surgeries, he is a certified member of the Australian Society of Plastic Surgeons (ASPS) and the Royal Australian College of Surgeons (RACS).